-We thank Takeshi Yamasaki for translating relevant portions of his 2015 paper on Myrmarachne in Southeast Asia, Robert R. Jackson and Rui-Chang Quan for sharing their papers on Myrmarachne, and Janus Olajuan Boediman for allowing us to reproduce his photograph of M. exasperans from Java.
+We thank Takeshi Yamasaki for translating relevant portions of his 2015 paper on Myrmarachne in Southeast Asia and for providing important information about M. exasperans and its relatives, Robert R. Jackson and Rui-Chang Quan for sharing their papers on Myrmarachne, and both Nicky Bay and Janus Olajuan Boediman for allowing us to use their photographs of these spiders.
 We also thank Wayne P. Maddison, Jeff Schmalz, NASA and NOAA for allowing us to use their photographs and maps.